jerilj/stats_calculator/jeril_tasks.md

         6. Select N number of items from a list without a seed
         7. Select N number of items from a list with a seed

-3. CSV Reader (Folder: CSVReader, File: CSVReader.py)
+3. CSV Reader (Folder: CSVReader)
+    1. CSVReader for Calculator test data(File: CSVReader.py)
+    2. Table Reader for z-table and t-table(File: TableReader.py)
 4. CSV files (Folder: csv)
     1. CSV files for unit testing addition,subrtaction,multiplication,division,square,square root
       1. Unit Test Addition.csv